-PE 5730 Risk Management for Sport and Fitness Administration (2) Strategies of risk control for sport and fitness industries.
+PE 5730 Risk Management for Kinesiology (3) Strategies of risk control for sport and fitness industries.

-PE 5740 Legal Liability for Sport and Fitness Administration (3) Inspection of case law and legislative acts as they affect the conditions of sport and fitness activities.
+PE 5740 Legal Aspects for Kinesiology (3) Inspection of case law and legislative acts as they affect the conditions of sport and fitness activities.
 A major focus is on negligence theory.

-PE 5750 Sports Administration and Management (3) Administrative and management functions of the sports administrator.
+PE 5750 Foundations in Sport Management (3) Administrative and management functions of the sports administrator.
 Prerequisite: PE 4590 or concurrently.